Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Ranking Functions

-In this section, we elaborate on how the sum-of-weights model that we have mostly assumed throughout the paper generalizes to the ranking functions considered in this section.
+In this section, we elaborate on how our algorithms can work with ranking functions that are more general than the sum-of-weights model that we have mostly assumed throughout the paper, as long as these satisfy the monotonicity properties we have discussed.

-For \ANYKPART and \ANYKREC, the key property that is required for correctness is that the order of suffixes from a node is maintained when those suffixes are grown to longer paths by appending the same path in front.
-This is required in (1) Dynamic Programming (\Cref{eq:DP_recursion,eq:TDP_recursion}), (2) deviations for ranking (\Cref{lem:deviations}), (3) the successor function for \ANYKPART, (4) the generalized principle of optimality for \ANYKREC.
+\introparagraph{Correctness by monotonicity} For \ANYKPART and \ANYKREC, the key property that is required for correctness is that the order of suffixes from a node is maintained when those suffixes are grown to longer paths by appending the same prefix in front.
+This is required in (1) Dynamic Programming (\Cref{eq:DP_recursion,eq:TDP_recursion}), (2) deviations for ranking (\Cref{lem:deviations}), (3) the successor function for \ANYKPART (\Cref{sec:part}), and (4) the generalized principle of optimality for \ANYKREC (\Cref{lem:generalizedopt}).
 Fortunately, this property is an immediate consequence of subset-monotonicity.